Howard Fine: Early career

 Fine completed his BA in Communication/Theater at Rhode Island College.
 After completing graduate school in Boston, Fine moved to New York City, where he landed his first teaching job at the American Musical and Dramatic Academy.
 After one semester of teaching, he was promoted to head of the Acting Department at the age of 24, making him the youngest head in the studio's history.
 It was here that he developed a year-long training program known as "The Foundation", a version of which he still teaches at his studios in Los Angeles and Melbourne, Australia.

 Acting teacher

 In 1985, Fine moved to Los Angeles with his best friend, voice coach David Coury, and began his career by privately coaching students in his living room; in 1988, he had to expand to accommodate his growing classes.
-In 2006 he was named named "Best Acting Teacher in Los Angeles" in Back Stage Wests "Best of Los Angeles" issue.
+In 2006 he was named "Best Acting Teacher in Los Angeles" in Back Stage Wests "Best of Los Angeles" issue.

 He also offers annual masterclasses in Sydney, Australia, and at his studio in Melbourne.
 Howard is an adjunct faculty member for the University of Texas Austin's Theater & Dance Department.